Representing Random Utility Choice Models with Neural Networks: Introduction

-Empirically, we demonstrate that RUMnets can be easily estimated on real-world data by leveraging widely used open-source libraries \footnote{All our code is open-source and can be found at \url{github.com/antoinedesir/RUMnet}.}.
-On two different datasets, RUMnets achieve a robust predictive accuracy and outperform other benchmarks by a significant margin.
-In contrast, the performance of model-free methods such as random forests varies across these datasets.
-We hypothesize that, contrary to RUMnets, their predictive performance is affected by the input dimension (i.e., number of attributes and distinct products).
-We conduct synthetic experiments in a controlled environment, where the ground truth is known, to support these hypotheses and validate our architecture.
-Overall, RUMnets may offer a practical middle ground between a general expressive power and an interpretable utility-based representation of the agents' choice-making process.
+Empirically, we demonstrate that RUMnets can be estimated on real-world data by leveraging widely used open-source libraries.
+RUMnets achieve robust predictive accuracy on two different datasets and are competitive against existing choice modeling methods.
+In contrast, we find that the performance of model-free methods such as random forests degrades in certain regimes.
+We hypothesize that, contrary to RUMnets, their predictive performance is negatively affected by the input dimension, which is a function of the number of attributes and unique products in the assortment.
+This suggests that the RUM structure is beneficial to achieve better generalization.
+Synthetic experiments in a controlled environment, where the ground truth is known, support these insights and demonstrate the value added by each component of our architecture.
+Overall, neural network architectures such as RUMnet can be viewed as a compromise between the expressive power of deep learning and the interpretability of utility-based choice models. { We also observe that RUMnets (and other similar deep learning architectures) may be more efficient than existing methods to estimate ranking-based choice models in the ``traditional'' offline retail setting where there are no customer attributes and the products' attributes are fixed.}

 \textbf{Directed related literature.} The idea of bridging ML/DL methods with choice modeling has received a great deal of attention in the recent literature.
 Several papers develop various neural network-based implementations of the MNL choice model~\citep{bentz2000neural,sifringer2020enhancing,wang2020deep}.
-In particular, \citet{han2020neural} consider a special case of this architecture, called TasteNet, where customers' attributes feed into a neural network that outputs a taste vector, which corresponds to the coefficients of the product attributes within a linear utility function.
+In particular, \citet{han2020neural} consider a special case of this architecture, called TasteNet, where customers' attributes feed into a neural network that outputs a taste vector, which corresponds to the coefficients of the product attributes within a linear utility function. \cite{wang2021theory} extends the architecture using the residual neural network framework.
 Along the same lines, \citet{gabel2021product} develops a binary logit choice model and employs neural networks to learn representations of customers' purchase history and other observable attributes.
 In these logit-based models, the weights of the neural networks are shared across products, thus allowing the models to be scaled to large assortments~\citep{wang2020theory}.